mick001/Option-Pricing-Class/README.md

-# OptionPricingClass
+# Option Pricing Class
-A "sidehobby" more than a sideproject, a class to price options.
-I plan to add other derivatives pricing methods.
+A "sidehobby" more than a sideproject, a class to price options written in Java.
+I plan to add other derivatives and pricing methods although there is no fixed schedule or plan.

+# Examples of pricing options in Python and C++
+Check http://firsttimeprogrammer.blogspot.com/2015/08/european-option-pricing-with-python.html for the article with examples written in Python and C++ of the algorith used (Monte Carlo and Black & Scholes formula).

+Other articles are available at http://www.firsttimeprogrammer.blogspot.com

+# License
+See the LICENSE file for license rights and limitations (GPL 3.0).

+# Disclaimer
+This project is for educational purpose only.
+The author is not responsible for any consequence or loss due to inappropriate use.
+The project  may contain mistakes and errors.
+The numbers used might not be accurate.
+You should never use this article for purposes different from the educational one.

+I developed this project for fun and improve my coding skills, not for actual use.